-India is a country of amazingly unique heritage sites and architectures and there is an incredible 37 outstanding UNESCO World Heritage in India.
-These cultural and natural heritages are the legacy from the past.
-There are both natural and man-made heritage sites which are adding stars to the glory of the country and making every Indian proud of their vast culture, diversity and beauty of the nation.
+India is a country of amazingly unique heritage sites and architectures and there is an incredible 37 popular UNESCO World Heritage sites in India.
+These cultural and natural heritages are the legacy of the past.
+Both natural and man-made heritage sites are adding stars to the glory of the country and making every Indian proud of the vast culture, diversity, and beauty of the nation.

-Let’s get to know some masterpiece from the different regions of our country which are known for increasing outstanding value to the beauty and grace of our country.
+Let’s get to know some masterpieces from the different regions of our country which are known for increasing outstanding value to the beauty and grace of our country.

 1. Ellora Caves

 The Ellora Caves are among the important World Heritage site in India since 1983.
 It is situated in Aurangabad-Chalisgaon which is 30 km from Aurangabad.
 These caves are well known for their Indian-rock cut architecture which was built during the Rashtrakuta Dynasty and the Yadava Dynasty between the period 600-1000 AD.